 Can I attend a protest during the coronavirus lockdown? / Coronavirus / Protest

-Can I attend a protest during the November lockdown?
+Can I attend a protest during the Tier 4 National Lockdown in England?

-On 5 November 2020, a new national lockdown was introduced in England.
-The new coronavirus regulations prohibit gatherings of more than two people in most circumstances.
+On 6 January 2021, a new national lockdown was introduced in England by moving the whole country into Tier 4.
+The new Tier 4 rules prohibit gatherings of more than two people in most circumstances.

-The previous rules contained a specific exception for attending a protest.
-In the new rules, however, there is no exception for attending a protest, meaning if you take part in a protest you may potentially be committing a criminal offence.
+In Tiers 1, 2 and 3, the rules contained a specific exception for attending a protest.
+In Tier 4, however, there is no exception for attending a protest, meaning if you take part in a protest you may be committing a criminal offence.

 Isn’t the restriction of certain gatherings a breach of my human rights?